LawXie/LawXie/README.md

 I am a Financial Analyst with an Economics degree from Northeastern University.
 I come with an extensive knowledge of finance and statistics through my education and vocation.

 In my free time, I taught myself Python and Supervised Learning.
 I intend to use Machine Learning to further my expertise and statistical foundations.
+Please check out my pin, ML-Portfolio, for more information.

 #### Expertise